UBC-LA-Hackathon/student-dashboard/2-API-Endpoints.md

 Notice that instead of using `res.send`, we're using `res.json`.
 Instead of sending text, we're instead sending the data back in [JSON](https://en.wikipedia.org/wiki/JSON) format that Canvas api returns to the frontend.

 ## Let's create another endpoint
-This endpoint will consume a CSV file

-TODO: What CSV file, and why?
-What are students building?
+This endpoint will hit the Canvas Discussions API to get the discussion data required to create the heatmap.

 ## Next step
 Now you're ready to go to [Step 3: Make API calls from frontend to backend.](3-Make-API-Calls.md)